CptJack2/icpc-challenge/redis.md

 #查看cluster node
 直接在redis-cli里输入命令cluster node
+输出列含义
+Node ID
+ip:port
+flags: master, replica, myself, fail, ... if it is a replica, the Node ID of the master
+Time of the last pending PING still waiting for a reply.
+Time of the last PONG received.
+Configuration epoch for this node (see the Cluster specification).
+Status of the link to this node.
+Slots served...

 This second port(16379) is used for the cluster bus, which is a node-to-node communication channel using a binary protocol.
 The cluster bus is used by nodes for failure detection, configuration update, failover authorization, and so forth.